 - 1.6 CMP264 was proposed by Scottish Power and was submitted to the CUSC Modifications Panel for its consideration in May 2016.
 A copy of this Proposal is provided within Annex 1.
-The Panel made a decision to send the Proposal to a Workgroup in order to be developed and assessed against the relevant CUSC Applicable Objectives. - 1.7 The defect for CMP264 is detailed as the existence of large non-cost reflective Triad avoidance values are likely to distort investment decisions, by favouring small generation units over large ones, that may be more efficient.
-This could cause more efficient investments, which do not benefit from Triad avoidance, to be abandoned or deferred whilst less effective ones, which do benefit, are carried forwards.
+The Panel decided to send the Proposal to a Workgroup to be developed and assessed against the relevant CUSC Applicable Objectives. - 1.7 The defect for CMP264 is detailed as the existence of large non-cost reflective Triad avoidance values is likely to distort investment decisions by favouring small generation units over large ones that may be more efficient.
+This could cause more efficient investments which do not benefit from Triad avoidance to be abandoned or deferred while less effective ones, which do so benefit, go ahead.
 This would increase total system costs, which is likely to lead to higher costs for consumers.
 Cost reflective charges would lead to better investment decisions and lower costs for consumers. - 1.8 The original solution to this defect is to change the Transport and Tariff Model and billing arrangements to remove the netting of output from those New Embedded Generators who export on to the system, when determining liability for locational and wider HH demand TNUoS charges.
-The proposal is to apply until Ofgem has completed its consideration of the current Electricity Transmission Charging Arrangements (and any review which ensues) and the resulting changes have been fully implemented. - 1.9 Following the Workgroup Consultation, as summarised in this report, the Original Proposal and 15 Workgroup Alternative CUSC Modifications (WACMs) were brought forward.
+The proposal is to apply until such as time as Ofgem has completed its consideration of the current electricity Transmission Charging Arrangements (and any review which ensues) and any resulting changes have been fully implemented. - 1.9 Following the Workgroup Consultation, as summarised in this report, the Original Proposal and 15 Workgroup Alternative CUSC Modifications (WACMs) were brought forward.